Skaruts/Lua-Enum/README.md

 ]]

--- construct enum from several strings, one for each element local days = Enum( '+1',
+-- construct enum from a table (parentheses can also be omitted) local days = Enum { '+1',
     "SUNDAY",
     "MONDAY",
     "TUESDAY",
     "WEDNESDAY",
-    "THURSDAY    100",    -- only the multiline string constructor above "FRIDAY      -10",    -- supports '=' as a separator "SATURDAY"
+    "THURSDAY    100",    -- only the multiline-string constructor above "FRIDAY      -10",    -- supports '=' as a separator
+    "SATURDAY"
+}

+-- construct enum from several strings local days = Enum( '+1',
+    "SUNDAY",
+    "MONDAY",
+    "TUESDAY",
+    "WEDNESDAY",
+    "THURSDAY    100",
+    "FRIDAY      -10",
+    "SATURDAY"
 )

--- construct enum from a table (it can contain the format) local t = {"SUNDAY", "MONDAY", "TUESDAY", "WEDNESDAY", "THURSDAY", "FRIDAY", "SATURDAY"}
-local days = Enum(t)
 ```

 After that you can use it: